 Partners Ioana Barac and Marissa Dionne Mead founded the Atelier as a stage for connecting the art of design and the craft of making.
 Essential to our method is a process of experimentation, prototyping, and fabrication which ensures a sense of both high-design and hand-craft in our work.

-No item being preconceived, each installation is influenced by the unique community, site, and architectural background in which it will come to life.
+Each of our installations is influenced by the unique community, site, and architectural background in which it will come to life.
 Similarly, the design team for every project is distinct: a creative collaboration led by Atelier Cue between client, community, and Cue's network of fabricators, curated specifically for each project.

 The Cue: from curlicue, a prevalent graphic in the visual and decorative arts which can be both precise and unpredictable.